jeffcorpuz/scripts/githooks/README.md

 ## Contributing

-If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/your/repository).
+If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

 Happy Terraforming!